Author Guidelines

 1. Manuscripts submitted are the results of research or studies in curriculum, learning, and assessment that have never been published elsewhere and are not currently being sent to other journals.

-3. The manuscript should be written in A-4 paper size; single space, font: Times New Roman (TNR) 11; written in 2 columns except for the abstract (single column); Title TNR 14; To make it easier, please download this
+3. The manuscript should be written in A4 paper size; single space, font: Times New Roman (TNR) 11; written in a single column for the entire manuscript; Title in TNR 14.
+To make it easier, please download this

 4. Any images, graphs, and tables are presented in the following arrangement: